Preschool Puppy Class

 Current research shows that the primary and most important time for puppy socialization is the first three months of life.
 During this time puppies should be exposed to as many new people, animals, stimuli and environments as can be achieved safely and without causing overstimulation, as per the American Veterinary Society of Animal Behaviour.
 For this reason, the American Veterinary Society of Animal Behaviour believes that it should be the standard of care for puppies to receive such socialization before they are fully vaccinated.

 This means puppies can and should be socialized properly and safely as young as 8 weeks.
-In keeping with this research puppies are welcome in our classes with their first core set of puppy vaccines and a negative fecal test (for parasites).
+In keeping with this research puppies are welcome in our classes with their first core set of puppy vaccines.
 However, in order to keep our puppy classes a safe place for puppies to socialize, we recommend that you not take your puppy to public dog parks while you are attending puppy classes with us.
 Please feel free to contact us should you require more information as to why we have this recommendation.